LearningRegistry/LearningRegistry/docs/spec/Services_and_APIs/index.rst

 ========================================================================
-Services and APIs: Learning Registry Technical Specification V SA:0.50.0
+Services and APIs: Learning Registry Technical Specification V SA:0.50.1
 ========================================================================

-Draft in Progress.
+.. include:: ../stability.txt

 See the `Change Log`_ for links to prior stable versions.